 The dynamic connection between the public sector and the first group of stakeholders is sometimes referred as a government-to-citizen or government-to-consumer (G2C) relationship.
 The 2030 Agenda principle of leaving no one behind recognizes the importance of addressing inequalities and bringing everyone on board to ensure sustainable development.
 In the sustainable development context of the E-Government Survey, "people" is used as a general term to refer to a group of individuals living in a particular country or region that should be provided basic services (including digital services) by the Government.
-The term is used to describe the population, regardless of their legal status or rights within a specific country, so residents, visitors, immigrants and refugees, as well as civil society in general, are included along with citizens.
+The term is used to describe the population, regardless of their legal status or rights within a specific country, so residents, visitors, immigrants and refugees are included along with citizens.